kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/04_What_is_Kubernetes/README.md

 - Deploying newer pods to replace existing pods
 - Setting up networking so that pods can reach one another

+Don't worry if none of these makes any sense.
+We'll be covering them as we go through the course.

 I should point out here that pods are the fundamental building blocks of Kubernetes.
 The whole purpose of use Kubernetes is to create and run pods.

 Kubernetes was originally developed in-house by Google, but in 2014 they open-sourced and made it available to the public.